OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-creating-a-responsive-navigation-bar-with-tailwind-css/README.md

+# 🐞 CSS Challenge:  Creating a Responsive Navigation Bar with Tailwind CSS

 This challenge focuses on building a responsive navigation bar using Tailwind CSS.
 The navigation bar will adapt seamlessly to different screen sizes, showcasing the power of Tailwind's utility classes for rapid UI development.
 We'll create a clean, modern design that's easy to customize.